ajberkley/cl-binary-store/README.md

 #### \*output-end-marker*\* default: NIL

 If T we will write an end marker at the end of every call to STORE.
 This helps for use when sending data across the network or reading from raw memory to avoid tracking lengths around.
-It also means you can write multiple chunks of objects to a stream and have restore-objects return between each chunk.

 #### \*max-to-write\* default: 10GB